dmd-program/dmd-100/projects/develop-brainstorm.md

 ## Report in

 1. Download the doc in markdown format.
-Open the `.md` document
+Open the `.md` document.
 2. Copy the content of the md document upload it to the Studio.